iBuyer companies like Offerpad buy nearly 1% of the US market’s homes annually. And this market share keeps going up.

 Today, we want to help you find the right iBuyer for your needs.
 Keep reading this article to learn more about the top companies similar to Offerpad.

-Offerpad is the second-largest iBuyer in the US.
+Offerpad is the second-largest iBuyer company in the US.
 It operates in more than 50 different markets across the nation.
 And Offerpad ratings are among the highest of any iBuyer to date.

 Offerpad features a streamlined home buying program with a 6%–10% service fee.
 In exchange, you get an all-cash offer within 24 hours and guaranteed closing within 90 days.